 Wisconsin State Park System

-Wisconsin has 43 State Trails open to the public, covering more than 1,700 miles.
-Thirteen trails are managed by the Wisconsin Department of Natural Resources and 27 are managed by county partners.
-The other two trails are National Scenic Trails.
+Wisconsin has 44 State Trails open to the public.
+There are 43 land-based trails covering more than 1,700 miles.
+Thirteen of these trails are managed by the Wisconsin Department of Natural Resources and 27 are managed by county partners.
+Two trails are National Scenic Trails.
+The State Trail system also includes one water-based trail - the Lake Michigan State Water Trail, which extends along Wisconsin's Lake Michigan shoreline.
 In 2009, Wisconsin's State Trails were dedicated as the "Aldo Leopold Legacy Trail System."

 Most of Wisconsin's 43 State Trails are rail trails - trails that have been converted from former railroad corridors into recreational trails.
 In 1965, the Elroy-Sparta State Trail became the first rail trail in the country.
 Since then, 39 other rail trails have been developed by the state, as well as dozens of others by local communities in Wisconsin.